-The defendant does not usually participate in these proceedings until the decision to grant a preliminary injunction is served on him or her.
-Nevertheless, if the defendant learns about a motion for a preliminary injunction being submitted to the court from any source, he or she may file a brief containing their arguments, which should be taken into account by the court.
-In this kind of case, the probability of a preliminary injunction being granted is lower than in ex parte proceedings.
+The defendant does not usually participate in those proceedings until the decision to grant a preliminary injunction is served on him or her; nevertheless, if the defendant learns about a motion for a preliminary injunction being submitted to the court from any source, he or she may file a brief containing their arguments, which should be taken into account by the court.
+In that case, the probability of a preliminary injunction being granted is lower than in ex parte proceedings.

 Q: What is the realistic timescale to get a decision at first instance from the initiation of proceedings?

 Approximately two years, depending on the complexity of the case and the court’s workload.